-One faculty member (nominated through the regular Faculty Senate committee selection process and appointed by the board chair for a three-year term), one staff member (nominated by the chair of the Staff Senate and appointed by the board chair for a three-year term), and one student (nominated by the ASUPS president and appointed by the board chair for a one-year term) serve on each of the policy committees and participate in discussions and vote on matters brought before the committee on which they serve.
+One faculty member (nominated through the regular Faculty Senate committee selection process and appointed by the board chair for a three-year term), one staff member (nominated by the chair of the Staff Senate and appointed by the board chair for a three-year term), and one student (nominated by the ASUPS president and appointed by the board chair for a one-year term) serve on each of the policy committees and participate in discussions on matters brought before the committee on which they serve.
 Staff members, in alignment with their work responsibilities, provide support for and participate in the policy committees.

 Role of faculty, staff, and student representatives.
-Each faculty, staff, and student representative to a board policy committee has the opportunity and obligation both to bring institutional perspective, as trustees do, to discussions regarding the university as a whole and to represent faculty, staff, and student concerns in the area of that committee’s focus; to review meeting materials in advance and be prepared to ask questions; and to engage in discussion and vote on issues brought before the committee.
+Each faculty, staff, and student representative to a board policy committee has the opportunity and obligation both to bring institutional perspective, as trustees do, to discussions regarding the university as a whole and to represent faculty, staff, and student concerns in the area of that committee’s focus; to review meeting materials in advance and be prepared to ask questions; and to engage in discussion on issues brought before the committee.
 Faculty, staff, and student representatives are expected to share information with their respective constituencies.

 Operating committees.
 Operating committees include the Audit Committee, the Committee on Trusteeship, the Compensation Committee and the Honorary Degree Committee.
 Operating committees are typically trustee-only.
 The Honorary Degree Committee includes faculty and student representatives.